Switch in Contract, Maintenance Proves Costly

-Making the contractor an integral part of the operation is a necessity, not an option; establishing expectations and measures associated with world-class performance also is a necessity, not an option.
+Making the maintenance contractor an integral part of the operation is a necessity, not an option; establishing expectations and measures associated with world-class performance also is a necessity, not an option.

 The guiding principle behind performance measures is that the contractor must deliver an effect, not simply supply a service for a fee.
 Desired effects include improved equipment life, higher availability and uptime, lower maintenance costs per unit of contractor supply (for example, normalized to account for issues such as assets under their care or total product produced), and excellent safety performance.
 In other words, the contractor will be held to the same high standards as the balance of the organization, and become a genuine partner in the plant’s success.
 Some of the measures of effect might include those in the section “Measures of Performance.”